trevorwslee/UNOR4WiFiExperiments/README.md

 #include "INO/dd_draw/dd_draw.ino"
 ```

-And the resulting UI on DumbDisplay app will present you with a canvas for you to draw [dots], which of cause will be synchronized with your Arduino UNO R4 WiFi LED matrix.
+And the resulting UI on DumbDisplay app will present you with a canvas for you to draw dots, which of cause will be synchronized to your Arduino UNO R4 WiFi LED matrix.

 ![dd_draw.png](imgs/dd_draw.png)